Pro Bono Volunteer Program (FAQ)

 Does my organization have student-appropriate responsibilities?

 Students must be supervised by licensed attorneys who will be alert to ethical issues such as conflicts of interest, confidentiality, and unauthorized practice of law.
-Organizations interested in participating that have not worked with law student volunteers before should meet with the Pro Bono Director to discuss appropriate work assignments and supervision.
+Organizations interested in participating that have not worked with law student volunteers before should meet with the Pro Bono Coordinator to discuss appropriate work assignments and supervision.

 Sounds great!
 How can I learn more?